-It’s often observed that PMP® test takers consider contingency and mitigation risk response as mutually exclusive.
+It’s often observed that Project Management Professional (PMP)® test takers consider contingency and mitigation risk response as mutually exclusive.
 This is not the case.
 At times, we may have to plan both the mitigation risk response and the contingency response alongside.
 Often we first plan mitigation strategies to lower the probability and/ impact of the risk.
 And afterward, whatever risk is remaining we may plan a contingency for the same.

 We do not make both of these plans for all the identified risks.
 Instead, the contingency plans in project management are made for the risks which are under our threshold and flashes enough warning signs in advance.